vincentbernat/vxfld/doc/source/vxrdctl.rst

 DESCRIPTION
 ===========

-vxrdctl is used to inspect the VXLAN registration daemon's configuration.
+vxrdctl is used to inspect the VXLAN registration daemon's configuration and runtime state.

-The registration daemon ``vxrd(8)`` is a process that periodically registers VTEPs with the service node ``vxsnd(8)`` to keep the VTEP endpoint membership active at the service node.
+The registration daemon ``vxrd(8)`` is a process that periodically registers VTEPs with the service node ``vxsnd(8)`` to keep its VTEP membership active.

 OPTIONS